 Check out our Yes/Depends/No Fiber Content List below!
 Our fiber list was determined by using data from the Higg Materials Sustainability Index (Higg MSI), the apparel industry’s most trusted tool for measuring and scoring the environmental impacts of materials.
 We give preference to the Higg MSI factors we believe are most imperative for our product categories and the impact they have on our climate and environment.
 Global Warming Potential and Fossil Fuel Depletion factors are weighed most heavily, followed by Chemistry, Water Scarcity, and Eutrophication.

 Cotton (organic, Better Cotton, in-conversion, recycled, conventional) with a preference for organic or recycled

 Tencel Lyocell, EcoVero rayon, Livaeco modal

 Acceptable if organic and/or blended with a Yes fiber

 Virgin synthetics (polyester, nylon, acrylic, polyurethane, etc.)

 Only acceptable when blended with a Yes fiber in minority content

 Factory Labor and Wages

-Ellekin pays a living wage (determined by state in the US according to the MIT Living Wage Calculator and by country and region outside the US according to Global Living Wage Coalition) to all direct employees and contractors, and it is our goal to one day carry only brands that pay their workers (at least at the tier 1 garment factory level) a living wage.
+Ellekin pays a living wage (determined by state in the US according to the MIT Living Wage Calculator and by country and region outside the US according to Global Living Wage Coalition) to all direct employees, and it is our goal to one day carry only brands that pay their workers (at least at the tier 1 garment factory level) a living wage.
 As a start to this goal, we only carry brands that confirm they pay factory workers either a living wage or “fair wage” (above minimum legal wage) and ensure safe working conditions in factories.
 We give preference to brands whose factories are third-party certified (WRAP, Fair Trade, Fair Wear) and provide a public list of factories for transparency.

 Brand & Business Practices